MAGLaboratory/IoT-Supervisor/testing/TESTING.md

 Testing Procedures
 =======
-This document contains the testing procedures.
+This page contains the testing procedures.

 Interrupts
 ==========